akanksharaghav/ToDoList/README.md

 todo
 ```

-> Tasks will be saved in the folder where the command is run.
+> Tasks will be saved in the `todolist` folder where the command is run.

 ---

 ## Features

-- Add new tasks with a description and deadline (YYYY-MM-DD)
+- Add new tasks with a description and **deadline (YYYY-MM-DD)**
+- Validates date format and prevents past dates
-- View tasks (Pending and Completed)
+- View tasks (Pending and Completed) sorted by deadline
 - Edit tasks
 - Delete tasks
 - Mark tasks as completed
-- Tasks are persisted in `tasks.txt`
+- Tasks are persisted in `todolist/tasks.txt`

 ---

 ## Notes

-- `tasks.txt` will be created automatically if it doesn’t exist.
+- `todolist/tasks.txt` is auto-created if it doesn’t exist
-- CLI colors are powered by `colorama`.
+- CLI colors are powered by `colorama`
-- Using a virtual environment is recommended to keep dependencies isolated.
+- Use a virtual environment to isolate dependencies
+- Sorting ensures earliest deadlines appear first

 ---